Skip to main content

 The holiday season presents a fantastic opportunity for pastors and faith leaders to tell a meaningful story.
 This is the time to talk about the tangible impact your donors’ gifts have made throughout the year.
 Provide examples of how donor dollars were spent.

 It’s also a wonderful time to cast a vision for the year ahead about how giving will change a life, a family, their communities, and beyond.
-When donors know their gifts are truly making a direct impact on a situation, program, ministry, and more, they feel empowered and more connected.
+When people know their gifts are truly making a direct impact on a situation, program, ministry, and more, they feel empowered and more connected.

-It’s always helpful to let your congregation know as often as possible and in as many formats from the pulpit, via a brief demonstration video, via an email or text, and on social media that their everyday giving makes a difference.
+It’s always helpful to let your congregation know as often as possible and in as many formats — from the pulpit, via a brief demonstration video, via an email or text, and on social media — that their everyday giving makes a difference

 Key #3: Make the year-end giving ask